 - For assistance with graduate admissions, contact firstname.lastname@example.org.

 - For questions related to scholarships and fellowships contact email@example.com.

 - For assistance with Ph.D. policies, paperwork or Ph.D. student matters, contact firstname.lastname@example.org.

 - For Canvas issues, utilize the Student Training Course within Canvas or contact the C&IT Helpdesk at 313-577-4357 or email@example.com.

 Check below for updated information about Graduate School support and accommodations for current/prospective students in response to COVID-19.

-While all phone inquiries are temporarily suspended, answers to many common application questions can be found in the frequently asked questions (FAQ) section of the Graduate Admissions website.
+Our phone lines are now open.
+However, answers to many common application questions can be found in the frequently asked questions (FAQ) section of the Graduate Admissions website.
 Can't find what you're looking for?
-Contact email@example.com for assistance.
+Contact firstname.lastname@example.org for assistance.

-We are unable to process hard copy documents received via U.S. postal, Federal Express and DHL express mail services until further notice.
+We have resumed our mail services, however due to safety protocols, please allow up to two (2) weeks for processing documents received via U.S. postal, Federal Express and DHL express mail.
 Most admissions documents can be transmitted electronically or uploaded to your application as PDFs.
 We encourage all applicants to utilize electronic forms of submission whenever possible.
-If you have questions on the submission of electronic documents, please contact us at firstname.lastname@example.org.
+If you have questions on the submission of electronic documents, please contact us at email@example.com.

 The Graduate School will provide some flexibility with recommended application deadlines for Spring/Summer 2020 and Fall 2020 applications.
 However, application deadlines set by programs supersede those set by the Graduate School.
 Please check with your academic program for individual program application deadlines.
 For international applicants, deadlines to submit official academic credential evaluations for Spring/Summer 2020 and Fall 2020 have been adjusted to the following: